One Person, Ten Months, 50K Stars — The Indie Hacker Story Behind Everything Claude Code

 everything-claude-code is that type of repo.

-You open the GitHub page: 50K+ stars, 6K+ forks, 147 workflow skills, 36 subagent definitions, 997 tests running in CI, 7 language translations.
-You scroll down to the contributors section, thinking: this scale, there’s probably a five-person team at least.
+Open the GitHub page: 50K+ stars, 6K+ forks, 147 workflow skills, 36 subagent definitions, 997 tests running in CI, 7 language translations.
+Scroll down to the contributors section, thinking: at this scale, there’s got to be a five-person team at least.

 Affaan Mustafa.
 Ten months.